 - Ease: This is a beginner baking recipe because there’s nothing complicated involved.
 If you have little baking assistants by your side, they love to help put the apples in the dishes and sprinkle on the crumble topping.

 - Time: Set aside about 20 minutes to prep and assemble the crumbles, plus another 35 minutes for baking.
 Serve and enjoy right from the oven!

 Oven-Safe 6 Ounce Ramekins: Bake these mini apple crumbles in individual oven-safe ramekins.
 I used these (affiliate link) 6 ounce oven-safe ramekins.
 They’re a convenient size to have in your kitchen because you can use them for snacks, ingredient prep, and for other individual desserts including chocolate soufflé, chocolate fudge cakes, chocolate lava cakes, upside down key lime pies, and lemon pudding cakes.
 Functional AND multipurpose!

 - Butter: Use butter for greasing the ramekins and in the topping.

 - Apples: You need 3 large apples for this recipe.
 Firmer apples are ideal for baking, so avoid soft, mealy, and/or mushy apples.
 (Same tip I recommend for peaches when making peach pie.)
 Here are my top choices and what I recommend for these apple crumbles: Granny Smith, Jazz, Honeycrisp, Pink Lady, and Fuji.
+All the same apples I love in my classic apple pie!
 You can skip peeling the apples if you’d like, but many prefer peeled apples in desserts.
 I use and love (affiliate link) this OXO peeler.

 - Brown Sugar: You need brown sugar for the apples and for the topping.